 We believe the question is a timely one.
 In this election year, authenticity, liveness, typecasting, theatricality and performativity are uniquely pressing public concerns.
 We will seize on the opportunities afforded by this cultural moment, including debates, rallies, scholarly presentations and theatrical productions, but in equal measure, we will take our cue from the interests of the class.
 Students will help select and curate the course readings, and all assignments will be designed to serve individual research interests.
 Our goal will be to discover, develop and discuss the best practices for the performance-based scholarship we each mean to pursue.

 How do theories of ritual and the examination of ritual as a kind of theatre influence the way we view theatre?
 How do these complicate our understanding of theatre artists who use ritual in their performance?
-What kind of analytical lens does the study of ritual give to our understanding of theatre and performance within a variety of cultures and contexts?
+What kind of analytical lens does the study of ritual give to our understanding of theatre and performance within a variety of cultures and contexts.

 Shakespeare’s plays were meant to be performed and this course will take an in-depth look at the plays from the perspective of the performance of which they are (an unreliable) record.
 We will learn about the performance conditions of the early modern period, the textual history of the plays, and scrutinize the language of the plays for signs of the performance it commands.
 In particular we will track the signs of staging (entrances, groups, asides), props, the body of the boy player, and the sounds the verse makes in the (imagined) Globe.
 Assignments will include a short video demonstrating the relationship between a creative concept for Troilus and Cressida.

-This course will read key theoretical texts from the twentieth century on acting and perception and in this way investigate how theatre has staged and challenged what it means to be human in the 20th century.
+In this course, we read key theoretical texts from the twentieth century on acting and perception and in this way investigate how theatre has staged and challenged what it means to be human in the 20th century.
 Stanislavsky’s system of acting invents or presupposes a very different idea of the self and the group than does Ann Bogart’s Viewpoints theory.
 We will read theories of acting from Stanislavsky, Brecht, Grotowski, Anna Deavere Smith, and Ann Bogart against key critical 20th century critical texts on the self and the group, such as Louis Althusser’s Ideology and Ideological State Apparatuses, Erving Goffman’s Presentation of Self in Everyday Life (1959), Joseph Roach’s Cities of the Dead, Donna Haraway’s "A Manifesto for Cyborgs,” and George Lakoff’s and Mark Johnson’s, Metaphors We Live By, among others.

 First of all, this course will examine the distinguished career of Edward Albee.
 Over a period of five decades, Albee has produced an impressive and wide range of dramatic works that has earned national and international acclaim from theatre critics, scholars and practitioners.
 We will read nearly all his plays, study his major productions in America and Europe, and review the main interpretations of his work offered by critics and scholars.
 Given my own attendance at Albee’s rehearsals, we will also study how the author translated these plays into stage performances when he directed professional productions on Broadway and elsewhere.